dnlbowers/dnlbowers/README.md

 [![](https://visitcount.itsvg.in/api?id=dnlbowers&label=Profile%20Views%20since%2020.03.2023&color=1&icon=5&pretty=true)](https://visitcount.itsvg.in)

 Pro full-stack developer working with Angular and .Net.

-You can find my full [portfolio site](https://dev-bowers.com) with more details.
+You can find more details via my full [portfolio site](https://dev-bowers.com).

 Meanwhile, here is a taster of my work for easy viewing.

 ## Portfolio Projects